“Be a man!”

 We ought to think most centrally of King Jesus—the manliest of men Who’ve ever lived.

-• He was stronger than any, yet stood silently before His accusers; He commanded legions of angels, yet submitted Himself to an unjust criminal’s death of which He was not guilty; He died, and yet in His death, He accomplished the salvation of the world.
+He was stronger than any, standing silently before His accusers; He commands legions of angels, yet submitted Himself to an unjust criminal’s death of which He was not guilty; He died, and yet in His death, He accomplished the salvation of the world.

 As Doug Wilson so helpfully defines it, manliness means “gladly assuming sacrificial responsibility.”
 And nowhere do we see this more clearly demonstrated than in the King Himself, King Jesus.